Has Eastern Europe wised up to Chinese investment? | DW | 16.08.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 China wants to extend its influence in Central and Eastern Europe.
-Some on the EU's eastern wing are calling for resistance to what is being labeled China's corrosive capital, but others say it's a storm in a tea cup.
+Some on the EU's eastern wing are calling for resistance to what is being labeled China's "corrosive capital," but others don't see a threat.

-"Corrosive capital" — a concept pioneered by CIPE — refers to external sources of financing that lack transparency, accountability and market orientation.
+"Corrosive capital" — a concept pioneered by the Center for International Private Enterpris (CIPE) — refers to external sources of financing that lack transparency, accountability and market orientation.

-In the cases of Slovakia and Czechia, Beijing has managed to develop significant ties with local oligarchs who have financial interests in China.
+In the cases of Slovakia and the Czech Republic, Beijing has managed to develop significant ties with local oligarchs who have financial interests in China.
 The two countries are sometimes refered to as "captured."

 "These ties were later instrumentalized to foster policies that are conductive to Chinese interests," Simalcik said.
 "By focusing on the oligarchic class, China has actually been able to exert influence over both countries simultaneously," he added.